Skip to main content

 Appeals

 Both the hedge owner or occupier of the land on which the hedge grows and the complainant have a right of appeal.
 There is a 28-day time limit for appealing.
-Appeals can relate to the Council’s decision on the height, or the waiver or relaxation of a notice or withdrawal.
-A link is attached to the appeal regulations.
+Appeals can relate to our decision on the height, or the waiver or relaxation of a notice or withdrawal.